Credit Transfer Batches

 to INLINE

-and including the necessary destination fields, such as destination.market
+and including the necessary fields.

 amount.currency,amount.stringValue,date,scheme,reference,source.type,source.id,destination.type,destination.market,destination.holder.legalName,destination.identifier.type,destination.identifier.market,destination.identifier.number,destination.bic